Why Luigi's Mansion is Still a Fun Game

 Sequels, Arcade Game, Other Games, and Possible Movie

 The success of Luigi's Mansion led to sequels for the 3DS (Luigi's Mansion: Dark Moon, a.k.a.
 Luigi's Mansion 2) and Switch (Luigi's Mansion 3), and an Arcade game based on Luigi's Mansion: Dark Moon.
-The originally Luigi's Mansion got a remake for the 3DS, while Dark Moon was recently remastered in HD and released for the Switch as Luigi's Mansion 2 HD.
+The original Luigi's Mansion got a remake for the 3DS, while Dark Moon was recently remastered in HD and released for the Switch as Luigi's Mansion 2 HD.

 I've played the Arcade game multiple times.
 It has Vacuum Controllers, and allows two players to play together.
 You view the action from Luigi's perspective.
 The cabinet has nice looking art, and a big screen.
 The Arcade game was actually developed by Capcom.
 Capcom has developed games for Nintendo before, including Legend of Zelda: Orcle of Seasons/Ages for Game Boy Color, an Arcade sequel to Donkey Kong: Jungle Beat for GameCube called Donkey Kong: Jungle Fever that was released in Japan only, and a sequel to that game titled Donkey Kong: Banana Kingdom that was also only released in Japan.